bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` uses return values and actually returns a new Array of the same size. `.forEach` doesn't actually return anything (undefined).

 2. What is the difference between a function and a method?

+Function is a set of code to do some task in JavaScript.
+Method is also a function which is used as a property in Object.

 3. What is closure?

+A function having access to the parent scope, even after the parent function has closed.

 4. Describe the four rules of the 'this' keyword.

+Simple Function Call
+this is the global object in non-strict mode, and undefined in strict mode.

+Implicit Binding
+this points to the object on which the function is called (what’s to the left of the period when the function is called).

+Explicit Binding
+We can explicitly tell the JavaScript engine to set this to point to a certain value using call, apply or bind.

+new Binding
+Using the new keyword constructs a new object, and this points it.

 5. Why do we need super() in an extended class?

+to avoid duplicating the constructor

 ## Project Set up